Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Acknowledgements
 ==================
+We would like to thank the New Zealand Ministry of Business, Innovation and Employment for funding this research through the project "Future Coasts Aotearoa", managed by the National Institute of Water and Atmospheric Research (NIWA), contract C01X2107.
 This work could not have been completed without the support of the Regional Councils, Unitary Authorities, and other scientists who provided us with data and assistance.
 We would like to acknowledge the Regional Councils and Unitary Authorities, especially their environmental data teams, for providing us with the required data, and for responding to our data requests and subsequent questions.
 We would like to acknowledge the following people and organisations:

 - Freya Green from Auckland Council